quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoint that continues to receive data for a terminated connection is to send a Public Reset packet.

-An endpoint that receives an invalid error code in a CONNECTION_CLOSE frame MUST NOT signal the existence of the error to its peer.
-It MAY treat the error as an INTERNAL_ERROR on the basis that there is some fault with the peer.
+An endpoint that receives an invalid CONNECTION_CLOSE frame MUST NOT signal the existence of the error to its peer.

 ## Stream Errors